 "Then any race that provides fifty percent of the logs or hauls away fifty percent of the earth may expand their tents into the Dwarf's section," Rodrigo said.
-His face was creased with frustration, but it was a suitable compromise.
+His face creased with frustration, but it was a suitable compromise.

 "That will work," said Tibil, and the Dwarf sat back down in his chair.

-"Are there any other matters to be addressed?" said Tallesia.
+"Are there any other matters to be addressed?" asked Tallesia.

-With the pause lingering in the air, Rodrigo saw something out of the corner of his eye, the Treek girl entering the town square with a battered Elf limping along with her.
+With the pause lingering in the air, Rodrigo saw something out of the corner of his eye.
+The Treek girl was entering the town square with a battered Elf limping alongside her.
 Rodrigo rose from his chair.
 "I'll be right back," he said.

-"I'm watching you," said Rodrigo.
-He made a point to look directly at the Treek girl.
+"I'm watching you," Rodrigo said, pointing a finger at the Treek girl.
 "Races don't cooperate.
 It doesn't work.
 When you find yourselves at each other's throats, neither of you will be welcome here again."

 He didn't wait for a response, turning back to the lodge.
 He walked in and sat back down, angry with the Treek's recklessness.
-She could ruin this whole thing.
-She could cause this whole careful balance of tolerance to crumble before any progress is made in finding her.
+She would ruin this whole thing.
+She would cause the balance of tolerance in this colony to crumble before finding Alejandra.
 He thought of the picture on his desk.
 The thought made him bitter.

-As he walked into the room and sat, he heard the last of a conversation about an outspoken Elf in the tents who had been harassing some of the nearby Gnomes.
+As he sat down, he heard the last of a conversation about an outspoken Elf in the tents who had been harassing some of the nearby Gnomes.

 "I'll take care of it," said Tallesia, barely soothing the Gnome's rage.